sikhote/sinclair.tech/public/assets/md/thoughts/interview-preparations.md

 ### Innovation: Checkout page

 - Created a way, based on the URL, to output a different version of a checkout app
-- Each brand had it's own URL, but all URLs pointed to the same deployment
+- Each brand had its own URL, but all URLs pointed to the same deployment

-### Problem solving: supporting teams at REI
+### Problem-solving: Supporting teams at REI

 - I was the main point of contact for the component library that all frontend developers relied on
 - My process was to first listen, then to replicate the issue and context of any problems